mbellehumeur/OHIF-FHIR/README.md

       }
 ```
 ### Siemens Healthineers hub
 The conformance statement can be found here: [syngo.via VB80A HL7 conformance](https://www.siemens-healthineers.com/services/it-standards/hl7-digital-and-automation/syngo-via).
 To configure the Siemens hub, set the product name to 'SIEMENS' in the configuration.
+Connectivity test with this hub is pending.

 ### Nuance Powerscribe hub
 #### PowerCast connector